-Treitel's second book, Eating Nature in Modern Germany: Food, Agriculture, and Environment, c.
-1870-2000 (Cambridge University Press, 2017), investigates German efforts to invent more "natural" ways to eat and farm.
+Her second book, Eating Nature in Modern Germany: Food, Agriculture, and Environment, c.
+1870-2000 (Cambridge University Press, 2017), investigated German efforts to invent more "natural" ways to eat and farm.
 Vegetarianism, organic farming, and other such practices have enticed a wide variety of Germans, from socialists, liberals, and radical anti-Semites in the nineteenth century to Nazis, communists, and Greens in the twentieth.
 The book brings together histories of science, medicine, agriculture, the environment, and popular culture to offer the most thorough treatment yet of this remarkable story.
 The German case also has much to teach us about our own fascination with all things natural and "organic."

-She is now working on a third book called Gesundheit!
+Professor Treitel is now working on a third book called Gesundheit!
 Practicing German Health, 1750-2000.
 It explores changing ideas and practices of health in German lands from the mid-eighteenth century to the present and tracks their global history.